VLAD-Grasp: Zero-shot Grasp Detection via Vision-Language Models: Methodology

 \section{Methodology}

-We tackle the problem of generating a grasp from a single RGB-D image of an object in a zero-shot manner, by leveraging large-scale VLMs.
-Our end-to-end approach for generating a grasp in image space is detailed in Fig.~\ref{fig:pipeline}.
+We tackle the problem of generating a grasp from a single RGB-D image of an object in a zero-shot manner, for which our end-to-end approach is detailed in Fig.~\ref{fig:pipeline}.
+Our approach comprises three major components: (1) Querying a VLM with an image of an object, along with grasp constraints, to generate another image comprising a gripper proxy demonstrating a grasp on the object, (2) lifting the objects into 3D space using monocular depth estimates to align their representations, and (3) projecting the grasp proposal onto the input image space.

-To reason about and utilize a large-scale multimodal generative model, which has been trained on the web and can process and generate both text and images in a unified manner.
-This model, given an image of the scene $I_S$ containing the object $o_S$ to grasp and a text query encoding the grasp constraints, can output an image $I_G$ representing the goal grasp.
-In particular, the generated image $I_G$ shows the grasp indicated by a rod $r_G$ physically passing through the object $o_G$.